ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _The People's vindicator._](https://chroniclingamerica.loc.gov/lccn/sn85038558/1879-04-19/ed-1/seq-4)

 #### 1879-04-19 &middot; Natchitoches, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

-tie thik of thet of the printer, who
-sit ap at anidnight to correct their false
-puumar and orthography, and worse
 pStulatlen.
 We have seen the argo­
 MN of lawyers, in high repute as ac4l­
 Isr..mto the printer in their. own